railwayapp/docs/src/docs/reference/templates.md

 ### Additional Configuration

-You can configure the following fields to enable successful deploys for template users.
+You can configure the following fields to enable successful deploys for template users:
 - Root Directory (Helpful for monorepos)
 - Start command
 - Healthcheck Path